 Elk Creek Pavilion offers visitors a little bit of everything.
 From scenic views and vistas, to attractive waterfalls and foliage, the pavilion provides a great place to host group events in the mountains of north central Idaho.
 Recreational opportunities abound in the area and a variety of services are located nearby.
+For groups greater than 50 people please call the Palouse Ranger District at (208) 875-1131 to make additional parking arrangements.

 The pavilion measures 42 feet wide by 80 feet wide and has a large stone fireplace situated towards the rear of the structure.
 The pavilion offers an ideal location to host group events such as weddings and reunions.
 Additional parking arrangements are required for groups greater than 50 people.
 Arrangements must be made by contacting the Palouse Ranger District office at (208) 875-1131.